Dynamic Debug

 # +p print the message

-# +f prefix with filename
+# +f prefix with the function name

 # +l prefix with line number